-With more and more children showing an interest in starting their own businesses I am being asked more often whether children have to pay tax in the UK.
+With more and more children showing an interest in starting their own businesses I am being asked more often how much a child can earn before paying tax.

-So whether you have a budding child-actor or a Mark Zuckerberg in the making the post will help you to not only educate your child but also stay on the right side of the rules.
+So whether you have a budding child-actor or a Mark Zuckerberg in the making, this post will help you to not only educate your child but also stay on the right side of HMRC.

 What Tax Does a Child Pay?

 Just like an adult, a child who earns untaxed income will be deemed to have their own business and will need to pay:

 - Income Tax

 - Class 2 and Class 4 National Insurance (once they are over 16)

 The amount of each of these they pay depends on how much they earn because there are certain allowances available means certain amounts will be tax-free.

 How Much Can a Child Earn Before Paying Tax in the UK?

 Just like anyone who is over 18, children are entitled to earn a certain amount each tax year tax-free (this is known as the personal allowance).